localnerve/html-snapshots/README.md

 html-snapshots processes all the urls in parallel in their own PhantomJS processes.
 **UPDATE** Starting with version 0.3.0, you can limit the number of PhantomJS processes that will ever run at once with the `processLimit` option.

-## Feedback
-Please [let me know how you are using this library](http://www.localnerve.com/blog/how-are-you-using-html-snapshots/) so I can make sure it evolves appropriately.

 ## More Information
 Here are some [background and other notes](http://github.com/localnerve/html-snapshots/blob/master/docs/notes.md) regarding this project.